Samir-Sell/templatepptx/README.md

 ##### Class `templatepptx.templatePptx(ppt, context, output_path, special_character="$")`

 *Description:*
-Initializes templatePptx currently provides the ability to completely parse through a template PowerPoint and replace the magic words, tables and pictures with the desired data from the context.
+Initializes templatePptx and currently provides the ability to completely parse through a template PowerPoint and replace the magic words, tables and pictures with the desired data from the context.

 *Class Parameters:*
 -   `ppt` : File path to template PowerPoint to parse (This file must exist).
 Required.